-Sketch's power comes from the product team's deep understanding of their users' pain points.
+Sketch's power comes from the product team's deep understanding of its users' pain points.
 They truly understood the challenges of using a non-digital design tool (like Photoshop) for web design and designed responses to those challenges.
-As a product manager, getting deep into the mindset of your end user is crucial to make sure you're making product decisions that are in their best interest.
+As a product manager, getting deep into the mindset of your end-user is crucial to make sure you're making product decisions that are in their best interest.

 Open-source plugins can drive innovation

 Every designer has a different workflow, and no single design tool can cater for all of these needs.
 The Sketch product team recognized this and responded by allowing open-source plugins.
 This drives innovation and makes the tool truly have exponential potential to integrate into almost any team and tool setup.

 With over 217 million monthly active users and 100 million of them paid subscribers, Spotify has been able to survive and thrive in an industry where music labels have traditionally held all power.

 The company is currently worth about $25 billion and is increasing its user base by the thousands daily.